Venafi/ansible-role-venafi/README.md

-This solution adds certificate enrollment capabilities to [Red Hat Ansible](https://www.ansible.com/) by seamlessly integrating with the [Venafi Trust Protection Platform](https://www.venafi.com/platform/trust-protection-platform) or [Venafi Cloud](https://www.venafi.com/platform/cloud/devops) in a manner that ensures compliance with corporate security policy and provides visibility into certificate issuance enterprise wide.
+This solution adds certificate enrollment capabilities to [Red Hat Ansible](https://www.ansible.com/) by seamlessly integrating with the [Venafi Trust Protection Platform](https://www.venafi.com/platform/trust-protection-platform) or [Venafi as a Service](https://www.venafi.com/venaficloud) in a manner that ensures compliance with corporate security policy and provides visibility into certificate issuance enterprise wide.

 >:red_car: **Test drive our integration examples today**